sesamsamensemmelsammelsurium/sfetch/README.md

 The vanilla program is as simple as it gets.

-Its still in early development (Version 0.1), so no patches are available, yet.
+Its still in early development (Version 0.1).

 Patches can be written and pushed to the repo, you're even encouraged to do so.